ABOUTMISSION

 Who We Are

 Kyoto is home to a large number of art schools, but as the ecosystem inhabited by contemporary art grows increasingly complex, with its museums, biennials, galleries, art fairs, residencies and more, conversely the path to global connection in the real world is far from an easy one.
 Kyoto’s status as the center of traditional Japanese culture makes it unrivalled as a location, and there is an urgent need to find ways for today’s Kyoto, positioned within this social, historical and cultural context, to respond to global contemporary art trends and work alongside those trends to create new kinds of value.
-Helping to address this and other challenges for the arts, ICA Kyoto functions as an open, accessible platform connecting Kyoto to the rest of the world.

 The name ICA (Institute of Contemporary Arts) is primarily associated with ICA London, founded in 1946.
 Since then, the ICA concept of a setting for putting avant-garde, experimental expression and theories into practice has become part of the urban fabric in cities around the world.
 Unlike art museums or commercial galleries, ICA is a creative space centered on contemporary art, where different genres can mingle and reap the benefits of that interaction.
-In the same spirit, ICA Kyoto serves as the setting for a diverse range of experimental practice, and research, with an emphasis on contemporary art.
+In the same spirit, ICA Kyoto was established to serve as the setting for a diverse range of experimental practice, and research, with an emphasis on contemporary art.

 What We Do